Fixed Rate & Capped Rate Mortgages

 Fixed Rates

-A fixed rate or fixed term mortgage is a common type of mortgage scheme where the rate of interest is fixed (and so you know your payments will not change) for a defined period of time.
+A fixed rate or fixed term mortgage is a common type of mortgage scheme where the rate of interest is fixed and remains the same throughout the agreed term.
+Unlike a variable rate mortgage, this consistency allows homeowners to make predictable monthly payments as the payment will not change despite the fluctuating interest rates.

-Fixed interest rate mortgages tend to be offered in 2, 3 & 5-year terms but market forces and the lenders trying to offer competitive products can lead to longer (and shorter) terms being offered too.
+Fixed interest rate mortgages are typically offered in two, three and five-year terms.
+However, market forces paired with the lenders trying to offer competitive products, can lead to longer (and shorter) terms being offered too.

-The rates on offer will differ so, for example, a 2 year fixed rate is often cheaper than a longer 3 or 5-year scheme.
+Although they are not as common, it is possible to be offered up to a 15 year fixed-rate mortgage term.
+The rates on offer will differ, for example, a 2 year fixed-rate mortgage is often cheaper than a lengthier, 3 or 5-year scheme.

-If you have any questions on fixed rate home loans, contact us today to find out further information about fixed term mortgages.
+If you have any questions on fixed rate mortgages, contact us today for expert advice and guidance.

 Capped Rates